dltxio/idem-old/README.md

 Everytime an exchange calls an ID provider to KYC documents, they incure an expense.
 Futhermore, users are required every time provide KYC information instead of a portable verification.
 By locally storing users information verified information, we can increase the customer onboarding expirence and reduce the costs to the exchanges and other services.

+This paper defines a protocol using standard cryptography and reputable KYC providers, to assert claims such as Proof of Age.

 ## Process

 ### Step 1: New registration